symeapp/syme/README.md

 ### Introduction and motivation

 There is currently renewed interest in encrypted communication protocols that are adapted to live communication tools such as instant messaging.
 However, these protocols are not well suited for persistent communication systems, such as social networks, where users are not necessarily online at the same time.
-In this paper, we describe a zero-knowledge key infrastructure that uses end-to-end encryption to enable persistent multiparty communication and secure key exchanges on minimally trusted servers and relays.
+We propose a zero-knowledge key infrastructure that uses end-to-end encryption to enable persistent multiparty communication and secure key exchanges on minimally trusted servers and relays.

 ### Objectives and assumptions